santicevic/askSplit/README.md

 ## **AskSplit**

 #### Practice app for Extension engine 2019 summer camp task.
-#### Application insipired by stack overflow to help lost tourists find their way in Croatia. built in react and express
+#### Application insipired by stack overflow to help lost tourists find their way in Croatia.

 #### Functionalities:
 - Registration/login with JWT tokens